 A team that trusts each other feels comfortable communicating ideas, collaborating in the workplace, and growing individual strength.
 Not just that, but they also feel a sense of belonging within the group.

 The absence of teamwork in the workplace can lead to a breakdown in trust.
 This can result in team members feeling isolated and turning competitive, focusing on individual achievements over team success, which can undermine both morale and performance.

 Trust example: Ray has a task that’s overdue.
 His manager, Kabir, offers to sit down with him and offer support.
 Afterward, Ray feels relieved and has the confidence to complete the task.
 Next time he has an issue, he knows he can reach out to Kabir for support.

-To build culture, encourage teamwork and camaraderie.
-Spending time with one another can help build this bond and, in turn, improve working relationships and culture around the (virtual) office.
+To build culture, encourage camaraderie and teamwork in the workplace.
+Spending time with one another can help build this bond and, in turn, improve working relationships and the culture around the (virtual) office.

 Culture example: Kabir’s team has a huddle every Monday where they share what they did over the weekend and any upcoming projects for the week.
 Since they get to talk about both personal and work-related topics, the team enjoys their Monday meeting.
 In fact, communication and overall culture have improved since the team began meeting on Mondays.

 Tip: Build shared values by giving team members the opportunity to share the values they think are important.